 While each divorce is different, certain issues should be thoughtfully considered before moving out.
 (Of course, if there is domestic violence or another abusive situation, the goal is to get out now.
 Or better yet, get the abuser out.)

 Hello Divorce CEO Erin Levine answers the question: Can I file for divorce if I’m still living with my spouse?

-While you are still living in the home, get a copy of all asset, debt, and income information from your personal computer and files.
+While you are still living in the home, get copies of all asset, debt, and income information from your personal computer and files.
 Get records that may be helpful to your various legal claims.
-It’s much easier to take matters into your own hands than ask for this information later, during litigation.
+It’s far easier to take matters into your own hands now than ask for this information later, during litigation.

 Tip: Because personal property has a tendency to “disappear” or get lost in the shuffle, consider creating a photo or video inventory of all furniture, furnishings, and possessions in the home.

 With the emotional turmoil you’re going through, little things could get lost in the shuffle.
 If you don’t want your spouse to know where you are moving (for example, in the case of domestic violence), get a post office box, and complete a change of address form with the post office as soon as possible.

 Moving out of the marital home is a big deal.
 Do not make significant financial decisions like signing a lease on a new home or buying a new car before you know if you can afford it.
 If your divorce has already been filed, make sure the act of moving out does not violate any standard restraining orders.
 For expert advice on this and other issues, contact us at Hello Divorce today.